Yeni Ülke

 Yeni Ülke (New Land) was a Turkish pro-Kurdish newspaper.
 It was founded in October 1990 as a weekly newspaper, and in 1993 merged with the daily Özgür Gündem.
-The motivation for the establishment for the newspaper came mainly from the Kurdistan Workers' Party (PKK) and PKK members wrote several columns and articles for the newspaper.
-The newspaper was soon popular and had a wide readership, which reportedly reached 50'000.
+The establishment of the newspaper was primarily motivated by the Kurdistan Workers' Party (PKK), and PKK members contributed several columns and articles.
+It quickly gained popularity and reportedly reached a readership of 50,000.

 In 1992/3 a number of its contributors (included Musa Anter, assassinated September 1992) were assassinated.